duyamn/EECS-3221-W24/markdown/allLectureNotes.md

 Each core as > 1 hardware thread

-if one thread has amemory stall then we switch to another thread for 0 downtime.
+if one thread has a memory stall then we switch to another thread for 0 downtime.

 ![Alt text](../images/image-183.png)